rajatjain/GettingAndCleaningData/CodeBook.md

    * Place the script `run_analysis.R` inside `UCI HAR Dataset`.
    * Make sure the libraries `dplyr` and `reshape2` are installed.
    * Run `source("run_analysis.R")`.
-   * This will generate a file `tidy_data.csv` contianing the final data.
+   * This will generate a file `tidy_data.txt` contianing the final data.